 - Chance of exhausting funds too quickly

-NCOA, through partnerships and resources, helps seniors explore how to use their home equity wisely.
+NCOA, through partnerships and resources, helps older adults explore how to use their home equity wisely.
+Below are some options that can help you make an informed decision.

-NCOA’s BenefitsCheckUp® offers easy access to benefits programs and resources that empower older adults, people with disabilities, and caregivers to apply for benefits and get help.
-It includes nearly 2,000 public and private benefits programs from all 50 states and the District of Columbia.
-BenefitsCheckUp includes information on a range of programs that can help older adults afford housing, including public housing, home repair, weatherization, and utility assistance.
+NCOA’s BenefitsCheckUp® is a gateway to programs and resources that empower older adults and people with disabilities to improve their health and independence.
+This free online tool offers information on a range of programs that can help older adults afford housing, including public housing, home repair, weatherization, and utility assistance.
+To get started, visit BenefitsCheckUp and enter your ZIP code.

 Sources

 5. National Reverse Mortgage Lenders Association.
 Annual HECM Production Numbers.
-May 2024.
-Found on the internet at: https://www.nrmlaonline.org/annual-hecm-endorsement-chart
+Found on the internet at https://www.nrmlaonline.org/annual-hecm-endorsement-chart